trebeljahr/trebeljahr.com/_booknotes/the-evolution-of-everything.md

 #### Chapter Summary:

-Life has evolved and we know it, yet people can't really fathom that something as complex as life could have arisen simply out of randomness.
+Life has evolved and we know it, yet people can't  fathom that something as complex as life could have arisen simply out of randomness.
 And so we keep searching for agency and planners and even the best of thinkers often put a planner or skyhook up in the end, swerving left and right when they are faced with the sheer incredibility of their discoveries.

 ## Chapter 4 - The Evolution of Genes